gemadarc/gemadarc.github.io/research.md

   - Development of test methodology.
   - Development of a special Ge detector simulation toolkit.
   - Development of models to study pulse shape discrimination (PSD).

+### Anticipated Timelines, Milestones, and Deliverables
+The Table below shows the timelines, milestones and deliverables.
+The developed test methods, simulation codes, and models will be published in high-profile journals as well as shared at national conferences.
+The 500 samples for characterization will be cut from zone-refined ingots and grown crystals.
+The significant deliverables include LGe detectors (6 detectors), fabricated/validated using self-grown crystals, with low-energy threshold (< 100 eV) for DM detection and with optimization of e/γ discrimination for 0νββ decay.